 You can now build a content package, containing this node, and use as required on your other instances.

 In addition to using the web console, you can also define configuration details in the repository.
-This allows you to easily configure your differing run modes.
+Doing so lets you easily configure your differing run modes.

 These configurations are made by creating

 sling:OsgiConfig nodes in the repository for the system to reference.
-These nodes mirror the OSGi configurations, and form a user interface to them.
-To update the configuration data you update the node properties.
+These nodes mirror the OSGi configurations, and a user interface is formed to them.
+To update the configuration data, you update the node properties.

-If you modify the configuration data in the repository the changes are immediately applied to the relevant OSGi configuration as if the changes had been made using the Web console, with the appropriate validation and consistency checks.
-This also applies to the action of copying a configuration from
+If you modify the configuration data in the repository, the changes are immediately applied to the relevant OSGi configuration.
+It is as if the changes had been made using the Web console, with the appropriate validation and consistency checks.
+This workflow also applies to the action of copying a configuration from

-As the same configuration parameter can be located in several places, the system:
+As the same configuration parameter is in several places, the system:

-To add a new configuration to the repository you need to know the following:
+To add a configuration to the repository, you must know the following: